 What should I discuss with my health care provider before using bimatoprost ophthalmic (Lumigan)?

-Do not use this medication if you are allergic to bimatoprost.
+You should not use this medication if you are allergic to bimatoprost.

 Before using bimatoprost, tell your doctor if you are allergic to any drugs, or if you have swelling or infection of your eye.